+We will now look at the C-More Micro Numeric Entry objects.
 The C-More Micro HMI Panel software uses virtual components called Objects.
 These objects are programmable to simulate the functions that you require on your automation project.
-Several of these objects can be placed on one panel screen and you can have multiple panel screens.
-This helps you produce simple, intuitive looking human machine interfaces.
+Several of these objects can be placed on a one-panel screen and you can have multiple panel screens.
+This helps you produce simple, intuitive looking human-machine interfaces.

 Continuing from last time we will now look at the numeric entries that we can use with our HMI micro panel.
 Let’s get started.